12978452-kai/Reasearch-Project-chatbot-2020/README.md

 ### Structure information
 The chatbot is able to retrieve substructures of a structure when asked (what subjects are in a subject, what majors are in a choice block, etc.)

+### Database to store conversations
+we also designed a database (SQLite and PostgreSQL) for chatbots to test, to collect and store the content of students' conversations with the chatbots on web pages, facilitate real-time updates.
+At the same time, we could expand and improve the conversation model of AI chatbot.

+### Interface
+Create a graphical interface for the interaction between the user and the robot to improve the user experience.
 ###

 ## RASA X Installation for MACOS